Privacy and Cookie Policy (Waterfront Conference Company Ltd)

 At any time, you can update your contact preferences by clicking the link in any emails you receive from us.
 The link will always be in the footer of the email.
 You can also enter your email in the below box; either method will take you to a ‘preference centre’ where you can update your personal details, tell us how you would like to be contacted (email/phone/post) and about which sectors (planning & infrastructure/rail/ports/energy).

 You can also stop receiving emails from us using that same link.
-If you don’t have an email from us to hand and want to update your preferences, contact us via the below link.
+If you don’t have an email from us to hand and want to update your preferences, fill in the form below.
 We will send you an email allowing you to change your preferences as you wish.

 Any changes we may make to our privacy policy in the future will be posted on this page and, where appropriate, notified to you by e-mail.
 Please check back frequently to see any updates or changes to our privacy policy.